clearpathrobotics/cockpit-ros2-diagnostics/README.md

 ## Running tests locally

+To run the tests locally you must install:

+    ```bash
+    sudo apt install chromium-browser chromium-chromedriver
+    sudo snap install chomium
+    ```

-Run `make check` to build an RPM, install it into a standard Cockpit test VM (centos-9-stream by default), and run the test/check-application integration test on it.
+Run `make check` to build a package, install it into a standard Cockpit test VM (set to Ubuntu for this repo), and run the test/check-application integration test on it.
 This uses Cockpit's Chrome DevTools Protocol based browser tests, through a Python API abstraction.
 Note that this API is not guaranteed to be stable, so if you run into failures and don't want to adjust tests, consider checking out